 How to serve cranberry pumpkin bread pudding

-The best thing about this bread pudding is that it’s terrific on its own.
+The best thing about this gluten-free bread pudding recipe is that it’s terrific on its own.
 However, it’s only made better by adding a topping!

 - 1 1/2 cup dried cranberries